Trademark Licensing: Everything You Need to KnowTrademark Law ResourcesTypes of TrademarksHow To Register A Trademark

 Contact a Trademark Attorney

 A trademark licensing agreement can boost your business, but it shouldn't be entered into lightly or without legal representation.
 Post your legal need through UpCounsel and receive custom quotes from experienced trademark lawyers.
 UpCounsel accepts only the top 5 percent of lawyers to its site.
-Lawyers on UpCounsel come from law schools such as Harvard Law and Yale Law and average 14 years of legal experience, including work with or on behalf of companies such as Google, Stripe, and Twilio.
+Lawyers on UpCounsel come from law schools such as Harvard Law and Yale Law and average 14 years of legal experience, including work with or on behalf of companies such as Google, Menlo Ventures, and Airbnb.